HarshJoshi009/HarshJoshi009/README.md

 # Hello there 👋

 I am a Software Engineer working in Machine Learning and Research for a year.
-I code for living.

 - 🔭 Currently exploring opportunities in Software Engineering and Machine Learning
 - 🌱 Enjoy building neural networks and stuff on web